 1. Our privacy commitment to you

-Here at ENO, we are committed to protecting your privacy whilst providing you with a personalised and valuable experience.
-ENO will always process data in a lawful and fair manner, and this notice is an important part of our commitment to keeping you fully informed about how we use your information.
+We, English National Opera & London Coliseum Limited, are committed to protecting your privacy whilst providing you with a personalised and valuable experience.
+We will always process personal information in a lawful and fair manner, and this notice is an important part of our commitment to keeping you fully informed about how we use your information.

-We do everything we can to keep your information secure and use it only for the purposes outlined in the Privacy Notice and as you intend.
+We do everything we can to keep your information secure and use it only for the purposes outlined in the Privacy Notice.

-We have created this Privacy Notice to give you the answers to privacy issues that may concern you when you provide personal information to ENO.
+We have created this Privacy Notice to give you the answers to privacy issues that may concern you when your personal information is provided to us.
 We may occasionally change this Privacy Notice so please check it from time to time.
-If you are under 13 years of age, please make sure that you obtain your parent or guardian’s consent before providing personal information.

 Cookies and your use of our websites